maximkulkin/hypothesis-python/docs/healthchecks.rst

 * Strategies with very slow data generation
 * Strategies which filter out too much
 * Recursive strategies which branch too much
-* Tests that are unlikely to complete in a resonable amount of time.
+* Tests that are unlikely to complete in a reasonable amount of time.

 If any of these scenarios are detected, Hypothesis will emit a warning about them.